Guantanamo prosecutors want 2014 trial for 9/11 case

 Continuing at the current pace "will result in litigation that is unnecessarily prolonged and does not serve the interests of justice," prosecutors wrote in court filings.

-They said they had already given the defence lawyers most of their evidence, including 170,000 pages of unclassified information.
-The secret evidence will follow once all five defence teams sign "memorandums of understanding" on how to safeguard it, they said.
+They said they had already given the defense lawyers most of their evidence, including 170,000 pages of unclassified information.
+The secret evidence will follow once all five defense teams sign "memorandums of understanding" on how to safeguard it, they said.

 MOVIE CHARACTER

-"The CIA and (Defence Department) have revealed far more information about what happened during that time to the makers of 'Zero Dark Thirty' than they've revealed to us," Connell said.
+"The CIA and (Defense Department) have revealed far more information about what happened during that time to the makers of 'Zero Dark Thirty' than they've revealed to us," Connell said.

 The movie showed interrogators stringing up the Ammar character with a rope, forcing him to wear a dog collar, waterboarding him and stuffing him into a coffin-like box.
 The CIA has not acknowledged using those techniques on Baluchi but has admitted using them on other prisoners.